janwilmake/curlmcp/README.md

 The `/curl/{url}` endpoint allows you to send HTTP requests to any URL, mimicking the behavior of the `curl` command-line tool.
 It supports long-form query parameters to specify request details, such as the HTTP method, headers, and data.

-Certain urls are configured to be proxied based on your configured template (defaults to [default-proxy.json](default-proxy.json))
+Certain urls are configured to be proxied based on your configured template (defaults to [default-proxy.yaml](default-proxy.yaml))

 ### API Specification

 ```
 GET /curl/{url}?request={method}&header={header}&data={data}&...
 ```

+NB: {url} uses the `https` protocol by default.

 #### Supported Query Parameters